wp-plugins/flash-zoom/readme.txt

 == Description ==

 If you have a video blog that had many videos in the home page, you must controls the size to fit the styles of homepage.
-And in the single page, the video will looks too small.
-The zoom flash plugin will zoom the size of flash without change the source of flash.
+But if you change the source, the video will looks too small in the single page.
+The zoom flash plugin will zoom the size of flash without change the source of flash at homepage, and in the single page it will use the original size.

 == Installation ==